-Internal Flow of a pipe CFD Simulation in Different Flow Regimes
+Internal Flow in pipe CFD Simulation, Different Flow Regimes, ANSYS Fluent

 The purpose of the present simulation is to study and compare fluid flow in different flow regimes in a pipe.

 This product includes a Mesh file and a comprehensive Training Movie.

 There are some free products to check the service quality.

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, and WhatsApp.

 Project Description of Internal Flow with Different Flow Regimes

 The present problem simulates the internal flow of water through a simple horizontal pipe, which due to the symmetrical structure of this pipe, half of its geometry consists of a semi-cylinder has been studied.
 The purpose of the present simulation is to study and compare fluid flow in different flow regimes.
 For this purpose, this simulation is performed in three modes, which include laminar flow, k-Ԑ turbulence flow and k-ω turbulence flow.
 Laminar flow indicates the regular and uniform movement of fluid layers on top of each other and the absence of flow turbulence, including vortices.

 Turbulent flow, on the other hand, indicates irregular motion of fluid particles with very large irregular vortices.
 To determine the type of flow regime, one must pay attention to the Reynolds number defined for the flow and compare its value with the critical Reynolds value in the mentioned geometric model.
 If the Reynolds number is greater than the critical Reynolds value, the flow is turbulent, and if the Reynolds number is less than the critical Reynolds value, it is laminar flow.